mosip/mosip-infra/deployment/v3/external/activemq/aws/README.md

 ABIS must connect to internal LB address over port 61616.

 ## CLI
 Activemq command line utility may be downloaded from [here](https://activemq.apache.org/components/artemis/download/).
-Note that since Activemq port 61616 is not accessible externally, you must the same from a machine that has access to internal load balancer.
+Note that since Activemq port 61616 is not accessible externally, you must run the same from a machine that has access to internal load balancer.